cmb69/fotorama_xh/README.md

 and look-and-feel of the gallery.
 The following attributes are supported:

+- `caption`:
+  The caption will be shown above the gallery as accessible name.
 - `width` and `ratio`:
   These attributes specify the width and aspect ratio of the gallery, respectively.